vinniekaboom/MailChimp/README.md

 Run Count: 1

 Notes:
-- I wanted to use TestNG but kept it simple using Junit.
+- I wanted to use TestNG but kept it simple using Junit .
-- Need to use tab instead of comma delimination.
-There were commas in the descrition bio.
+- Need to use tab instead of comma delimitation.
+There were commas in the description bio.
 - Thought about using asserts but for this exercise I didn't.